‘I’m The Face, baby, is that clear’

 The New Yorker, The Lawyer, and if you like, The Lady, are definitive articles, fine examples of allowing an audience to reflect a brand’s identity as part of their own.
 The NME’s value is surely as much to with its Enemy of The State alter-ego as any number of gig reviews.

-On a smaller scale, Mark Perry’s punk fanzine Sniffin’ Glue, and Fraser Allen’s Scottish football magazine Fitba may have only lasted a few issues, but the intense identity associations of their titles has done much to ensure their immortality.
+On a smaller scale, Mark Perry’s punk fanzine Sniffin’ Glue, and Fraser Allen’s Scottish football magazine Fitba only lasted a few issues, but the intense identity associations of their titles has done much to ensure their immortality.